IBM Cloud: History

+IBM Cloud's history traces back to early virtualization efforts in the 1970s and 1980s, but it emerged as a formal, comprehensive cloud service provider in the late 2000s, driven by investments in private cloud and the acquisition of SoftLayer.
+The strategy shifted significantly toward hybrid cloud in the late 2010s, solidified by the acquisition of Red Hat.

 SoftLayer

 SoftLayer Technologies, Inc. (now IBM Cloud) was a dedicated server, managed hosting, and cloud computing provider, founded in 2005 and acquired by IBM in 2013.
 SoftLayer initially specialized in hosting workloads for gaming companies and startups, but shifted focus to enterprise workloads after its acquisition.

 SoftLayer had bare-metal compute offerings before other large cloud providers such as Amazon Web Services.

 SoftLayer has hosted workloads for companies such as The Hartford, WhatsApp, Whirlpool, Daimler, and Macy's.